Onboarding Process

 Q: What is the process flow between all end-users?
 Who starts the process and who finishes it?

-A: The employee starts the process, if a spouse is relevant they will continue and finish.
-If a spouse is not relevant, the employee will start and finish the process.
+A: The customer starts the process, if a spouse is relevant they will continue and finish.
+If a spouse is not relevant, the customer will start and finish the process.

 Workflow Questions: